The Tahlequah Police Department offers several tips to assist you with crime prevention throughout the year.

 After the Holidays

 - Pay close attention to bills and report any unauthorized charges.

 - Photograph and record the serial numbers of new items and add them to your inventory.

 - Make sure all doors & windows have secondary locks (window pins, deadbolts, dowels, etc.) and use them!

 - Ensure that dark areas and entrances have outdoor lights that are turned on after dark or that are activated by sensors.

 - Place gifts where they can’t be seen from the outside.

 - Avoid opening the door to strangers.
 Legitimate delivery people will be able to show identification.

-- Investigate charities before donating by calling the Secretary of State’s office or the charity’s main office.
+- Investigate charities before donating by calling the Oklahoma Secretary of State’s Office or the charity’s main office.

 - Be sure to mail cards with money, checks or gift certificates from the Post Office or a blue US Postal Service collection box.